CiCiHope/GettingCleaningDataCourseProject/CodeBook.md

  3. The 70% train data and 30% test data are merged to form one combined  table called dat1.

  4. Variable name were conformed to syntactically-correct names for ease of reading: capital letters were left in the variable names to help with readability since variable names can be long; any special characters were replaced with periods.
 An example for conforming logic applied to a variable name is "tBodyAcc-mean()-x" was changed to "tBodyAcc.mean...X".
+Even though the new column names contain consecutive periods, the consecutive periods are left in as it to indicate to that substitution has occurred from the original column names.

- 5. Variable selection:  Only variable of mean or standard deviation were kept in the in the tidy data set.
-The angle() variables were excluded from the final data since they measure the angle rather than movements.
+ 5. Variable selection:  Only variables of mean or standard deviation were kept in the in the tidy data set.
+This is assumed to be any variable name containing the words "mean()" or "std()".
+Any angle() variable was excluded from the tidy data set because they measure the angle between two designated values rather than spatial movements.

+ 6. Subject id's were added.

- 6. The activity ids are compared against a reference mapping table in order translate the id values into meaningful activity labels.
+ 7. The activity id's are compared against a reference mapping table in order translate the id values into meaningful activity labels.
+For example, any record with activity ID 1 was mapped to the activity label of walking.

- 7. The data was then summarized to an activity a subject level (i.e. the data table was reshaped).
-Each column still represented a mean or standard deviation measure, each observation now represents the mean of a particular subject & activity combination.
+ 8. The data was then summarized to an activity a subject level (i.e. the data table was reshaped).
+Specifically, each column still represents a mean or standard deviation measure, each observation now represents the mean of a particular subject & activity combination.

- 8. The output tidy file is exported as tidy.txt
+ 9. The output tidy file is exported as tidy.txt